It’s Black Breastfeeding Week and I wanted to share my thoughts on my breastfeeding journey and offer a few tips on breastfeeding toddlers.

 If we’re still breastfeeding by Zephaniah’s 3rd birthday, then continuing to breastfeed will depend on how we both feel (Zephaniah and me).
 I’m just following my son’s lead.

 I know there are many moms who prefer to breastfeed for 12 months and I think that’s great!
 I think any length of time a mom breastfeeds is a BIG help for her baby!
+You should do what you feel is best for YOU and YOUR BABY.

 BELIEVE ME WHEN I SAY I KNOW HOW IT FEELS TO…